acidb/mobiscroll-docs/versioned_docs/version-5.25.0/vue/eventcalendar/overview.md

 ## Data binding

-The event calendar accepts an array of event objects through the [data](./api#opt-data) option of the component.
+The Eventcalendar accepts an array of event objects through the [data](./api#opt-data) option of the component.
 The event array can be either a local static array, or populated on demand with remote requests.

 ### Local data